jimmayhugh/TiltRPi/README.md

 The RPi should be loaded with the latest version of [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
 Whether you choose to use the light or GUI version is a personal choice.
 I recommend at least an 8GB SD card.
 I would also setup your visudo to allow you to run programs with elevated privileges without constantly entering a password.

-The RPi should be setup as a [LAMP server](https://www.element14.com/community/community/raspberry-pi/raspberrypi_projects/blog/2014/02/24/raspberry-pi-as-a-lamp-server), as well as the latest versions of bluez, python-bluez, bluetooth.
+The RPi should be setup as a [LAMP server](https://www.element14.com/community/community/raspberry-pi/raspberrypi_projects/blog/2014/02/24/raspberry-pi-as-a-lamp-server), as well as the latest versions of bluez, python-bluez, bluetooth and phpmyadmin.

+Use phpmyadmin and tilt.sql to create the tilt database.
+Also make sure that privileges are set using user `tilt`.

 Once the RPi is setup and running, download abd install the code from this github to your webserver directory.
 It's typically /var/www/html, but YMMV.